 Day 2: Arrival in New Delhi and transfer to Chandigarh

-The city at the foot of the Himalayas is the capital of two states, Punjab and Haryana, and is particularly well suited as a gateway to discover the Himalayas.
-After the secession of Pakistan in 1947, the Punjab was also divided, the former capital Lahore was on the Pakistani side.
+The city at the foot of the Himalayas is the capital of two states, Punjab and Haryana, and is particularly well suited as a gateway to discovering the Himalayas.
+After the secession of Pakistan in 1947, Punjab was also divided, the former capital Lahore was on the Pakistani side.
 Nehru then commissioned the famous Swiss architect Le Corbusier to plan a completely new city.
 Chandigarh can therefore not be compared with any other Indian city.
-For example, it is divided into functional districts, i.e. there are strictly separated shopping, residential and restaurant districts.
-The name means something like "fortress of the goddess Chandi" (Sanskrit "garh" = fortress).
+For example, it is divided into functional districts, i.e. there are strictly separated shopping, residential, and restaurant districts.
+The name means something like "fortress of the goddess Chandi" (Sanskrit "Garh" = fortress).

 Day 3: Chandigarh - Shimla (about 135 km)

 After breakfast, we take over the bikes and start our first tour.
 The ride to Shimla, one of the most famous hill stations in India, gives us the first impression of what to expect in the next few days.
 Curve after curve we swing unceasingly up to about 2,200 meters.
 In the afternoon we reach our hotel and can recover from the first motorcycle ride in India.